dschachinger/colibri/colibri-obix/readme.md

 *   The OBIX connector only uses plain CoAP channels without encryption and authentication to communicate with OBIX gateways.
 This connection should be upgraded in future.
 The [Scandium (SC) - project](https://github.com/eclipse/californium/tree/master/scandium-core), a sub-project of the Californium (Cf) Coap Framework, should be used for this, as Californium is used for CoAP communication in this connector.
 *   The OBIX connector does not use a secure web socket, but only a plain web socket to communicate with Colibri.
 This web socket communication should be upgraded in future.
 *   Histories, alarms and watches as specified in OBIX v1.1 are not handled by the OBIX connector, as they are not extremely important for Colibri.
 For full conformance with the OBIX standard, the handling of these objects should be included in the OBIX connector.
-*   For now, the OBIX connector can only handle OBIX messages in xml-format.
-The connector should be extended to handle json and other formats.
+*   For now, the OBIX connector can only handle OBIX messages in XML-format.
+The connector should be extended to handle JSON and other formats.
 *   The connector should send SPARQL query messages to the Colibri semantic core to request specific data from the OBIX ontology, for example available parameter types or units.
 Afterwards, the connector should process the received SPARQL result sets and execute the according actions.
 So far, ths feature is only included as a proof of concept with queries saved as Strings, but not with communication to a real ontology.

 # Tips

-* It may happen that URI's in OBIX lobbies are not correct.
+* It may happen that URIs in OBIX lobbies are not correct.
 In this case, the OBIX connector receives an 'Err' OBIX Object and the wrong URI is logged in some form like this:  `INFO channel.OBIX.CoapChannel - BAD URI: units/lux`.
 Have a look at the log of the OBIX connector if you are missing OBIX datapoints or units.
 * Sometimes the response time of an OBIX gateway can be very long.
 It may occur that the OBIX connector terminates because no response was received from the OBIX gateway, even if the gateway is running and correctly configured in the **config.properties** file.
 In this case, increase the property **timeWaitingForResponseInMilliseconds** in the **config.properties** file by a few seconds to give the OBIX gateway more time for a response.

 # External libraries and frameworks in use